 Thousands of miles east of Liberia, of Sierra Leone, of Guinea, in the heart of the Maasai-Mara Reserve of Kenya, there is a safari camp that has seen brighter days.
 This outfit and others throughout the African continent are feeling the malaise and are finding it difficult to hang on.
 Long-time staff members are being let go.
 The doors are opened to tourists only one week out of every month.
 The people are no longer coming.
 But there is no Ebola – the nearest sickness is clear on the other side of the continent.

 Since Ebola broke out in West Africa in March of 2014, the media has not let-up.
-They have proved successful in instilling an irrational fear in people the world over, especially here in the U.S. The words “Ebola” and “Africa” have become one and the same.
+They have proven successful in instilling an irrational fear in people the world over, especially here in the U.S. The words “Ebola” and “Africa” have become one and the same.
 This hysteria has had deleterious effects on the rest of Africa, the 50 countries that haven’t even seen a hint of the outbreak.

 The Fear of Ebola in America